-In The Art of the Novel, Milan Kundera insists that it is not his place to lay out a theory of literature; this is the job of the novel itself.
+In The Art of the Novel, Milan Kundera insists that it’s not his place to lay out a theory of literature — this is the job of the novel itself.
 “Every novelist’s work,” he argues, “contains an explicit vision of the history of the novel, an idea of what the novel is.”
-This throat-clearing is followed by an essay containing one of the great summaries (much of its greatness lies in its concision) of European literature, from its origin with Cervantes (who “inquires into the nature of adventure”) to Proust probing the “elusive past” and Joyce prodding the “elusive present”.
+This throat-clearing is followed by an essay containing a wonderful and wonderfully concise summary of European literature, from its origin with Cervantes (who “inquires into the nature of adventure”) to Proust probing the “elusive past” and Joyce prodding the “elusive present”.

-As I re-read Stefan Zweig, I wonder what place in this history the early twentieth-century writer takes.
+As I was recently re-reading Stefan Zweig, I wondered what place in this history the early twentieth-century writer takes.
 What vision of literature does his writing offer?
-The answer seems self-evident in the perspicuous set of values he espoused across his many stories, single novel, and irreplaceable memoir: Zweig was the first self-consciously European writer, not as an author from a contingent continent, a coincidental collection of nations bound in by arbitrary borders, but as an author emerging from and representing a set of values he thought of as distinctly European.
+The answer seems self-evident in the perspicuous set of values he espoused across his many stories, single novel, and irreplaceable memoir: Zweig was the first self-consciously European writer, not as an author from a contingent continent, a coincidental collection of nations bound by arbitrary borders, but as an author emerging from and representing a set of values he thought of as distinctly European.
 Zweig was a writer of Europe as an ideal.

 “The daily newspapers they got each morning had poetry and philosophical writings.
 He and his friends went to meet in cafés regularly in groups.
 And there were new plays continuously being produced, and they were all following these playwrights.
 Vienna was a place where there was this great deep culture...”

-There is no direct adaptation of Zweig’s stories in Anderson’s movie; the director opts for more of a spiritual adaptation, a translation of the thematic and value-suffused core of Zweig’s writing into the cinematic language used in The Grand Budapest Hotel.
+There is no direct adaptation of Zweig’s stories in Anderson’s movie; the director opts for more of a spiritual adaptation, a translation of the thematic and value-suffused core of Zweig’s writing into cinematic language.
 There are, for instance, none of the aforementioned coffee houses or plays in the movie (though Ralph Fiennes’ infinitely watchable Monsieur Gustave does deliver a daily philosophical treatise and poetry recitation before his employees eat their dinner each evening).

-There is, however, an early scene in which Monsieur Gustave lectures Zero, our young protagonist hopeful for a career at the hotel, on the definition of a lobby boy, a monologue that plays out over a montage of the kind of high society that had begun to cease to exist at the time of the film’s setting in 1932.
+There is, however, an early scene in which Monsieur Gustave lectures Zero, our young protagonist hopeful for a career at the hotel, on the definition of a lobby boy.
+His monologue plays out over a montage of the kind of high society that had begun to fade at the time of the film’s setting in 1932.
 The speech, too, while differing in content from Anderson’s representation of Zweig’s Vienna, echoes its high standards and idealism.
 To the question, “What is a lobby boy?”
 Monsieur Gustave waxes poetic: